 Safety of Science Fair Projects

 Please review the YSF safety guidelines before starting your science fair project.
 Your Adult Supervisor should also be familiar with these guidelines.
-A user-friendly version is provided by Youth Science Canada as a pdf file here Safety-in-STEM-Projects For a more detailed overview of YSC policies, please click on this link: YSC Safety Policy.
+A user-friendly version is provided by Youth Science Canada Safety in STEM Projects.
+For a more detailed overview of YSC policies, please click on this link: YSC Safety Policy.

-If you use any of the following in your projects, you are required to have a qualified adult supervisor.
+If you use any of the following in your projects, you are required to have a qualified adult supervisor who is licensed or trained.
 Make sure you follow WHMIS regulations and have appropriate MSDS information for hazardous chemicals.

 - toxic, flammable or dangerous chemicals

 - recombinant DNA or animal viruses

 - electrical devices you built or modified that use over 40 volts

 - X-rays or high energy sources including lasers